hraberg/enumerable/README.markdown

 The Enumerable methods themselves are implemented using plain old Java.
 You can call them using normal anonymous inner classes (as seen in the beginning of this document).

+## Notes on the Architecture

+Enumerable.java has 3 layers:

+### lambda.weaving - transforms expressions into anonymous inner classes

+This layer uses ASM, and is directed by the annotations @LambdaParameter, and @NewLambda.
+It's not really coupled to the layer above for which it targets the transform.

+### lambda - simple functional programming constructs

+This layer is normal Java and mainly exist out of necessity to bridge the user facing closures to an actual Java API.
+If you want to use Enumerable.java closures for another library, you'll wrap or implement its API using this layer.

+### lambda.enumerable - a port of Ruby's Enumerable

+This layer is also normal Java and has no knowledge of the bytecode weaving.

 ## Links